-Casterton Coleraine Medical Centre provides GP cover to the towns of Casterton and Coleraine and the outlying communities of Merino and Balmoral (regional population approx 6,000).
+Coleraine Casterton Medical Centre provides GP cover to the towns of Casterton and Coleraine and the outlying communities with a regional population of around 6,000.

-This six doctor practice holds GP clinics Monday to Friday, covers Casterton Memorial and Coleraine District Hospital for emergency cover and inpatient care, services residential care and nursing home places across the district (@ 130 beds) and attends weekly bush nursing centre clinics at Balmoral and Merino.
+The practice holds GP clinics Monday to Friday and covers Casterton Memorial and Coleraine District Hospital for emergency cover and inpatient care.
+It also services residential care and nursing home places across the district (approx 130 beds) and attends weekly bush nursing centre clinics at Balmoral and Merino.

 A visiting surgeon and physician attend fortnightly clinics.
-Community health and allied health services include audiologist, diabetic educator and psychologist.
-Pain clinic is held at Casterton.
+Community health and allied health services include audiologist, diabetic educator, social worker and psychologist.
+A pain clinic is held at Casterton.
 Visiting medical officer (VMO) rights are available at both Casterton and Coleraine hospitals.
 GP trainees are fully supported by a senior GP for after hours cover, which is generally a one-in-four roster.

 The practice provides shared care for obstetric patients, up to about 28 weeks.
 Following delivery, patients have the option of returning to Casterton Hospital for post-natal care.